On expansions for nonlinear systems, error estimates and convergence issues: Formal expansions for linear dynamics

 \section{Formal expansions for linear dynamics}

-In this section, we consider formal linear differential equations, recall classical expansions valid in this formal setting (for which there is no convergence issue) and introduce a new mixed expansion which isolates the role of a perturbation in the dynamics.
+In this section, we consider formal linear differential equations, recall classical expansions valid in this formal setting (for which there is no convergence issue{; see nevertheless \cref{rk:topo-a-hat}}) and introduce a new mixed expansion which isolates the role of a perturbation in the dynamics. {Here and in the sequel, the adjective \emph{formal} denotes situations in which we work within the realm of formal power series (see \cref{-def:formalseries}).}